What We Do

-This is the pipe that connects the water main in the street to your household plumbing.
+In the U.S., lead service pipes were installed until the mid-1950s.
+Older properties may still have lead service pipes, which connect the water main in the street to household plumbing.
 The service pipe is owned by the property owner.
-However, under certain conditions, DC Water is authorized to repair, maintain or renew the portion of the service pipe in public space.
+Under certain conditions, DC Water is authorized to repair, maintain or renew the portion of the service pipe in public space.
 The maintenance of the portion of the service pipe on private property is the exclusive responsibility of the property owner.
 A "partial" lead service pipe replacement is where a portion of the service pipe is replaced, but a portion made of lead remains in public or private space.

 Lead service pipes were installed until the mid-1950s.